Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win

-A significant breakthrough in training very deep \glspl{nn} arose in addressing the \emph{vanishing} and \emph{exploding gradient} problem, both at initialization, and during training.
+A significant breakthrough in training very deep \glspl{nn} arose in addressing the \emph{vanishing}/\emph{exploding gradient} problem, both at initialization, and during training.
 This problem was understood by analyzing the signal propagation within a \gls{dnn}, and addressed in improved initialization methods~\citep{Glorot2010understanding,He2015delvingdeep,Lechao2018dynamical} alongside normalization methods, such as \gls{batchnorm}~\citep{Ioffe2015}.
-In our work, following \citet{grasp}, we study these problems using the gradient flow, $\nabla L(\theta)^T\nabla L(\theta)$ which is the first order approximation\footnote{We omit learning rate for simplicity.} of the decrease in the loss expected after a gradient step.
-We observe poor gradient flow for the predominant sparse \gls{nn} initialization strategy and propose a solution in \cref{sec:methods_init}.
-Then in \cref{sec:methods_dst} and \cref{sec:methods_lottery} we summarize \gls{dst} methods and \gls{lt} hypothesis respectively.
+In our work, similar to \citet{grasp}, we study these problems using gradient flow, $\nabla L(\theta)^T\nabla L(\theta)$ which is the first order approximation\footnote{We omit learning rate for simplicity and ensure different methods have same learning rate schedules when compared.} of the decrease in the loss expected after a gradient step.
+We observe poor gradient flow for the predominant sparse \gls{nn} initialization strategy and propose a sparsity-aware generalization in \cref{sec:methods_init}.
+Then in \cref{sec:methods_dst} and \cref{sec:methods_lottery} we summarize our analysis of \gls{dst} methods and the \gls{lt} hypothesis respectively.